latex3/luaotfload/luaotfload-tool.rst

                            directory (the name will be chosen
                            automatically (**experimental!**).

---version, -V           Show version number and exit.
+--version, -V           Show version info of components and exit.
 --help, -h              Show help message and exit.

 --diagnose=CHECK        Run the diagnostic procedure *CHECK*.
 Available